humank/genai-demo/docs/releases/architecture-optimization-2025-06-08.md

 ## Conclusion

 This update successfully resolved issues in the system architecture, making the system more compliant with Domain-Driven Design layered architecture principles.
-Through the introduction of DTOs and mappers, decoupling between layers was achieved, improving system maintainability and extensibility.
-Additionally, by adjusting the adapter package structure, the system architecture became clearer and easier to understand and maintain.
+By introducing DTOs and mappers, achieved decoupling between layers, improving system maintainability and extensibility.
+Additionally, by adjusting adapter package structure, made the system architecture clearer and easier to understand and maintain.

 All architecture tests pass successfully, proving that the system architecture meets expected design specifications.
 These improvements lay a solid foundation for future feature development and system expansion.